auth0/docs/articles/security/common-threats.md

 ## Man-in-the-Middle(MiM or MitM) Attacks

-One common type of threat is a Man-in-the-middle attack, sometimes called a bucket brigade attack.
-In this type of attack the attacker gets between two parties, where each party thinks they are interacting over a private connection, but it is actually being controlled by the third-party attacker.
+One type of threat is a Man-in-the-middle attack, sometimes called a bucket brigade attack.
+With this attack the attacker gets between two parties, where each party thinks they are interacting over a private connection, but it is actually being controlled by the third-party attacker.
 For this type of attack to succeed the attacker must create mutual authentication between both parties.

 Usually MiM attacks involve the attacker using a WiFi router to intercept a user's communication.
 The user connects to the attacker's router then visits a website and logs in with their confidential credentials.
 The attacker saves that user's login credentials for which they can then use to impersonate the user.